CALM & REGULATE

 HOW I HELP

-I’m Victoria, a BACP-registered integrative somatic therapist.
+I’m Victoria, a BACP-registered, L5-qualified integrative trauma-informed somatic therapist.
+My integrative approaches include psychodynamic, person-centred, transactional analysis and somatic therapies.
 I support adults who feel overwhelmed, anxious or stuck in patterns shaped by past experiences.
 My approach is calm, grounded and trauma-informed- we move at your pace.

 Our work may include body-based awareness, talking therapy, and gentle tools for emotional regulation.